CBSE Class 11 Physics Syllabus

 Work done by a constant force and a variable force; kinetic energy, work- energy theorem, power.

-Unit V: Motion of System of Particles and Rigid Body
+Unit V: Motion of System of Particles and Rigid Body 18 Periods Chapter–7: System of Particles and Rotational Motion

-Centre of mass of a two-particle system, momentum conservation and centre of mass motion.
-Centre of mass of a rigid body; centre of mass of a uniform rod.
-Moment of a force, torque, angular momentum, law of conservation of angular momentum and its applications.
+Centre of mass motion.
+Centre of mass of a rigid body; Centre of mass of a uniform rod.

 Equilibrium of rigid bodies, rigid body rotation and equations of rotational motion, comparison of linear and rotational motions.

 Moment of inertia, radius of gyration, values of moments of inertia for simple geometrical objects (no derivation).
-Statement of parallel and perpendicular axes theorems and their applications.

-Unit VI: Gravitation
+Unit VI: Gravitation 12 Periods

 Chapter–8: Gravitation

 Kepler’s laws of planetary motion, universal law of gravitation.
-Acceleration due to gravity and its variation with altitude and depth.

-Unit VII: Properties of Bulk Matter
+Unit VII: Properties of Bulk Matter 24 Periods Chapter–9: Mechanical Properties of Solids

 Chapter–10: Mechanical Properties of Fluids